-Controversial weapons Cluster munitions:
+Cluster munitions:

-Certain weapons are considered to be unacceptable as they may unacceptable under international conventions as they may have an indiscriminate and disproportional impact on civilians during and after military conflicts.
-Several International Conventions and Treaties have been developed intended to prohibit or limit their use. n addition, we We will therefore not invest in companies contravening the Anti-Personnel Landmines Treaty (1997), Chemical Weapons Convention (1997), the Biological Weapons Convention (1975), and the Convention on Cluster Munitions (2008).
-It is illegal to use these weapons in many jurisdictions and in some countries legislation also prohibits the direct and indirect financing of these weapons. many signatories to the Convention regard investing in the production of cluster munitions as a form of assistance that is prohibited by the convention.
-Therefore, as a responsible investor we will not invest in the following, where companies are contravening the above treaties and conventions:
+In addition, we will not invest in companies contravening the Convention on Cluster Munitions (2008).
+It is illegal to use these weapons in many jurisdictions and many signatories to the Convention regard investing in the production of cluster munitions as a form of assistance that is prohibited by the convention.
+Therefore, as a responsible investor we will not invest in the following:

-- Companies where there is evidence of manufacturing cluster munition such whole weapons systems. - Companies manufacturing components that were developed or are significantly modified for exclusive use of such weaponsin cluster munitions.
+- Companies where there is evidence of manufacturing cluster munition whole weapons systems. - Companies manufacturing components that were developed or are significantly modified for exclusive use in cluster munitions.